srujana-esr/srujana-esr/README.md

 # 👋 Hi there!
 I'm Srujana Enduri

-🌟 **Senior UI Engineer** based in Canada with 10 years of experience designing and developing high-performance applications, from MVPs to scalable enterprise solutions.
+🌟 **Senior Software Engineer** based in Canada with 10 years of experience designing and developing high-performance applications, from MVPs to scalable enterprise solutions.
 I bring a strong focus on creating impactful, user-centric interfaces and complex data visualizations that drive business results.

 ## 🛠️ Core Skills & Tech Stack